usmanzia7864561/PA165-2021-Project/ReadMe.md

 The Manager and Tennis User can also log in to the system and see the status of there profile and other statistics like events, participants etc.

+To Run the project please use the following commands.

+`mvn clean install`

+`cd rest && mvn clean install spring-boot:run`

 **Diagram**